RillingDev/chevron/README.md

 const cv = new Chevron();
 ```

-### Module Types
+### Dependency Types

 Chevron comes with two built-in types.

 #### Services

-Services are the most common type of module.
+Services are the most common type of dependencies.
 A service is simply a function wrapped by Chevron to inject dependencies.
 The syntax for `service` is as follows:

 ```javascript